 This is a CarmenCanvas integration.

-Namecoach can be enabled in any Carmen course to allow students to record the pronunciation of their names and clarify their pronouns.
+Namecoach can be enabled in any Carmen course to allow students to record the pronunciation of their names.

 Learn more about Namecoach.